Khushleen1108/Churn-Prediction-Project/README.md

 - 🏆 **Best Performing Model**:
   - **XGBoost** was found to be the most effective based on evaluation metrics

+- 📉 **Model Interpretability with SHAP**:
+  - Visualizes feature importance using SHAP values
+  - Explains how individual features impact the model’s output
+  - Helps stakeholders understand and trust the predictions
 ---

 ## 📦 Installation & Setup